Hans Sennholz: Wartime diary

-During his stay in Arkansas, he maintained a journal of his time as a POW prisoner.
-When he was transferred back to Germany in 1946, he gave the journal to a trusted guard.
+During his stay in Arkansas, he maintained a journal of his time as a POW.
+When he was released to Germany in 1946, he gave the journal to a trusted guard.
 "Please send this to my home when the time comes."
 But the journal never arrived.

-In 1964, William Harrison, a factory worker in Jonesboro, Arkansas, found the journal along the banks of Bay Ditch, a drainage artery bordering 'old' Highway 63, and kept it.
-In November, 1985, Harrison took the journal to Scott Darwin, a professor of German at Arkansas State University.
-Darwin informed Harrison that no one on staff could read it because it had been hand written in a script of German that was no longer used.
-The journal was eventually translated by Erika Cohen, the German-born wife of Robert S. Cohen, M.D., whom she married while he was serving in the U.S. Army Medical Corps.
-Having attended school in the 1930s, she was able to read the script.
+In 1964, William Harrison, a factory worker in Jonesboro, Arkansas, found the journal on the bank of Bay Ditch, a drainage artery bordering 'old' Highway 63.
+In November 1985, Harrison took the journal to Scott Darwin, a professor of German at Arkansas State University.
+Harrison was told that the obsolete German script could not be translated by anyone on staff.
+Its translation would come by Erika Cohen, having attended German schools in the 1930s when the style was in use.
+She was the German-born wife of Robert S. Cohen, M.D.; they married while he was serving in the U.S. Army Medical Corps.

-The journal told the story of its author's life as a Luftwaffe pilot, being shot down in north Africa and his subsequent time as a German POW in Arkansas.
-There was no indication as to the identity of the author.
-This, perhaps, was intentional, as POWs were not supposed to have personal possessions.
+The journal told the story of its unidentified author's life as a Luftwaffe pilot, being shot down in north Africa and his subsequent time as a German POW in Arkansas.
+This, perhaps, was intentional, as POWs were not allowed personal possessions.

 In 1988, Harrison published the story, "Who Wrote the Diary", in Die Welt, a large-circulation German newspaper.
 Willie Weischhoff read the story, which mentioned him by name, and wrote to his friend and fellow German POW, Hans Sennholz, a professor of economics at Grove City College.
 On October 20, 1988, Harrison received a letter from Sennholz stating: "I am the POW author you have been looking for."